hpc2n/intro-linux/docs/index.md

 !!! admonition "This material"

-   Here you will find the content of the workshop Introduction to Linux.
+   Here you will find the content of the workshop "Introduction to Linux".

    - Documentation at the HPC centres
       - HPC2N: https://docs.hpc2n.umu.se/tutorials/linuxguide/
       - UPPMAX:

+!!! note "Prerequisites"

+    You need access to a Linux system.
+The course project will be on Triolith, but you can use your own computer or any other computer you have access to that runs Linux.

 !!! admonition "Content"